Every miscarriage or pregnancy loss is unique and there is no right or wrong way to feel.

 The loss of a baby during pregnancy can be frightening, sad and lonely.
 Feelings of grief, anger, and shock are not unusual.

-Miscarriage is extremely common, perhaps as many as one in four of all pregnancies end in a miscarriage.
+You may be surprised to know how many women in your family, at work, and in your support network have experienced pregnancy loss.
+Sadly, miscarriage is extremely common, perhaps as many as one in four of all pregnancies end in pregnancy loss.
 It is particularly hard to be trying a long time for a pregnancy, find exultantly that you are pregnant and then have it all go away.
-Our society does not acknowledge most miscarriages very seriously, but for a couple, it can be devastating.
+Our society often does not acknowledge miscarriages very seriously, but for a couple, it can be devastating.
 Many women who have had miscarriages remember and mourn each year on the date when that loss occurred.

 There are many different ways for miscarriages to occur.
 Some will have pain, either minor or strong.
 Some will have very heavy bleeding, others may have light bleeding.
 Others may have no symptoms at all, and the discovery of the miscarriage will only occur at a routine ultrasound scan.

 If you’ve had 3 or more miscarriages in a row, you should seek tests to try to find out the cause.
 This should happen whether or not you already have children.
-Testing doesn’t usually happen for fewer early (i.e. less than 14 weeks) miscarriages than 3 since they are so common and often due to chance.
 You should also be offered tests if your miscarriage is late (second trimester).

 Risks of recurrent miscarriage increase if you are over 35 or very overweight or very underweight.

 Ectopic pregnancy, a pregnancy that develops outside of the womb.

 Around 1 in 80 pregnancies is ectopic.
 Most of them are in one of the fallopian tubes.
 These tubes cannot stretch enough for the embryo to survive, and there is not yet any way to safely transfer the embryo to the womb.
 Once a woman has had one ectopic pregnancy she is more likely to have another ectopic pregnancy in the future.